UNHIDE Agroforestry - A Knowledge Exchange Latvia- Sweden 2023-25 - Report - Page 5

 farm

-encourage a non-industrial agroforestry approach
+and encourage — a non-industrial agroforestry

-being characterized by a high degree of independence from both “value chains” and economic
+characterized by a high degree of independence

-demands.
-The approach, shared by the Swedish
+This approach, shared by the Swedish participants

-participants; Katarina Holmdahl, Leo Sjöstrand,
+Katarina Holmdahl, Leo Sjöstrand, Jona Elfdahl,

-Jona Elfdahl, Maja Lindström Kling and Anders
+Maja Lindström Kling, and Anders Lindén, along

 Skriveri